maia-s/sdl3-sys-rs/sdl3-sys/README.md

 ## Usage

-`sdl3-sys` requires SDL version `3.1.3` or later, but `3.2.0` or later is recommended.
+`sdl3-sys` is compatible with SDL version `3.1.3` or later, but at least version `3.2.0` or the latest available stable release is recommended.
-Some APIs may require a later version.
+Some APIs require later versions.
 You can check availability in the documentation.

 By default, `sdl3-sys` will attempt to link to a dynamic/shared library named `SDL3` in the default library search path, using the usual platform specific naming